yalmip/yalmip.github.io/yalmip/tutorials/bilevelprogramming.md

 \end{aligned}
 $$

-This is precisely what is done in the manually derived bilevel solution methods in [bilevel example], but the benefit of using YALMIPs native support is that this solver branches directly on the complementarity conditions, and thus avoids to introduce any numerically dangerous [big-M] constants.
+This is precisely what is done in the manually derived bilevel solution methods in [bilevel example], but the benefit of using YALMIPs native support as we will do here is that this solver branches directly on the complementarity conditions, and thus avoids to introduce any numerically dangerous [big-M] constants.

 ### Bilevel linear and quadratic programming